Pacific Western Airlines

-It was headquartered at Vancouver International Airport in Richmond, British Columbia, until 1974, when the head office was moved to Calgary, Alberta.
+In 1987, PWA purchased Canadian Pacific Air Lines, and the merged airlines became Canadian Airlines International.

 History

 Pacific Western Airlines was a pioneer in the aviation history and known for its ability to profitably operate short haul air routes.
 The company raised profits and reserves and eventually formed Canadian Airlines in 1987.
-In 2001, Air Canada took over the entities that Pacific Western Airlines had created.
+In 2001, Air Canada took over the aviation entities that Pacific Western Airlines had created.

-Predecessor air carrier Central British Columbia Airlines was started by pilots Russ Baker and Walter Gilbert with financing supplied by Karl John Springer.
+Predecessor air carrier Central British Columbia Airways was started by pilots Russ Baker and Walter Gilbert with financing supplied by Karl John Springer.
 Springer was a successful prospector, familiar with the importance of air transportation to prospecting and mine development.
 The company was based in Prince George and Fort St. James, British Columbia.
 At incorporation July 8, 1945, Frank Cooke and Lawrence Dickinson were recorded as President and Secretary-Treasurer as the pilots continued with Canadian Pacific Air Lines before CBCA went into operation.
 Baker's wife Madge paid the lawyer's fees for incorporation.
 After Baker had secured a contract with BC Forest Service to patrol for forest fires, Springer advanced $150,000 at 6% interest, secured by aircraft and other CBCA property.

 Pilots provided air service to remote mining camps and logging operations in the North, delivering men and materials to isolated destinations.

 It was in 1949 that Central B.C.
 Airways was commissioned to do aerial surveys for the giant aluminium and power complexes at Kitimat and Kemano in the rugged mountainous backcountry of British Columbia.
 During the development of this project, Central B.C.
 Airways handled 95% of the air support, consisting mainly of heavy industrial freight and workers.

 Between 1949 and 1952, the company acquired seven other smaller flying services.
 With each acquisition, the company expanded its base of operations, providing the much needed manpower and equipment necessary to maintain a rapidly expanding air service.
 These companies included Associated Air Taxi, Associated Airways, Kamloops Air Service, Skeena Air Transport, Whitehorse Flying Services and Port Alberni Airways.